ScottLogic/blog/_posts/2024-05-16-noJS-2-stochastic-boogaloo.md

 By tweaking the animation slightly, we can ensure that only the top label inside `div.final` ever makes it to the button.
 This effectively means that whichever label is currently at the top (the lowest numbered available input) has an equivelent at the bottom.
 We have to ensure that the size of this div is fixed to the button height, because that is the exact amount that is "lost" under the old system.
 Another possible solution would have been to animate each section individually so it joins the end of the queue once it's done, allowing each label to fully cross the button without ever leaving a gap.
 But this would throw complications when some buttons were pressed and the labels had to be removed.

 ### Audio
 If you've played the game you've probably noticed an audio easter egg.
-Before trying this I had thought that playing audio would require javascript to function, however the audio control works with javascript disabled at the browser level so I'm going to allow it.
+Before trying this I had thought that playing audio would require JavaScript to function, however the audio control works with JavaScript disabled at the browser level so I'm going to allow it.

-The audio controls has many buttons (for volume, downloading ect).
-In order to only make the play button accessible, we first wrap it in a div and then apply the following css.
+The audio controls has many buttons (for volume, downloading etc).
+In order to only make the play button accessible, we first wrap it in a div and then apply the following CSS.

 ~~~css
 .div-around-audio {
     height: 30px;